MauFrontier/gumroad-email-marketing-prototype/README.md

 The segmentation builder is at the heard of this demo, and it's what the demo in the [board meeting](https://youtu.be/qUYSTvJnIXA?t=753) centered around.

-It's only a sample of the possible fields that could be used to segment the audience, but it's got all the core functionality there, and it allows you to build pretty advanced segmentation.

 ### 🤖 Generate with AI

 The real star of this show is the "Generate with AI" feature, and it's run by [a contract written in Markdown]().
 I leveraged the Typescript types and enums and clever prompt engineering to guide the AI to give us very consistent results in generating the targeting automatically.